-When TOTAL is installed as a stand‑alone installation, reports can continue to be shared using Vault, or by e‑mailing files.
-However, user profiles, QuickLists, images, and other database items do not synchronize, and cannot be shared without manually moving them between machines or using Vault with Exact.
+When TOTAL is installed as a stand‑alone installation, reports can continue to be shared by e‑mailing files.
+However, user profiles, QuickLists, images, and other database items do not synchronize, and cannot be shared without manually moving them between machines or using Titan Drive.

 The best solution for offices with multiple appraisers, a server installation provides access to TOTAL for all of your employees on a network server.
 Instead of purchasing a copy of TOTAL for each user, simply run TOTAL in a server environment — giving everyone easy access.
 The shared reports, images, and other database items are all stored on a dedicated server machine where they can be viewed and accessed by all users.